 - Odometer reading when issued.
 This is also very important, and it’s used as a way to verify when you bought or sold the vehicle in question.
 Verifying ownership becomes vital when a crime is committed with the vehicle, and this info can be helpful to the police if your vehicle is ever stolen.

 - Weight class.
 Typically the higher a vehicle’s weight class is, the more it will cost for annual registration.

 - Full name and address of owner or lender.
 This might be your home address, or it could be the name and address of the bank that loaned you money to buy the car if you’re still making payments.

 How do I add or remove people from my car’s title?

 Adding or removing people from your car title is similar to getting a new title.
 Typically, you’ll need to file for a new title, and then update the owner info fields.

-Contact your local DMV to find the right form for updating owners on a vehicle.
+Contact your local Department of Motor Vehicles (DMV) to find the right form for updating owners on a vehicle.